calebschoepp/caleb-www/content/blog/productivity-porn.md

 I have a pornography problem, but it's not what you're thinking.
 In fact if you're anything like me you might too.

 It is well understood that social media can have a negative impact on your life.
-Whether you are doom-scrolling on Instagram, furiously retweeting on Twitter, or on your fifth hour of Youtube, you might experience:
+Whether you are doom-scrolling on Instagram, furiously retweeting on Twitter, or on your fifth hour of watching YouTube, you might experience:

 - **Feelings of jealousy, anxiousness, and loneliness** induced by only seeing the heavily curated feeds of those who you follow.
 Ultimately, leading to unrealistic expectations about what your life should be like mixed with a constant bombardment of FOMO.
 - **An increasingly polarized, misinformed, and enraged outlook on life** as the incentives of our digital world push you deeper into a filter bubble.
 In the extreme case even leading to radicalization.